AYehia0/vending_machine/README.md

 Notes: The design is very abstract and doesn't show the details like: `AddProduct`, .. etc but it's obvious as it's CRUD!

 ## Installation
-The project is written in go, even though you don't need to have go installed.
+The project is written in ~~go~~ Typescript (coz I don't have time for that), even though you don't need to have go installed.

 Running on development:
 - `docker-compose -f docker-compose.dev.yml up -d --build && docker-compose -f docker-compose.dev.yml logs -f`